yueguoguo/yueguoguo.github.io/_posts/2024-03-10-where-does-energy-go.md

     # Print or log the training loss for this epoch
 ```

-$E = P\times T$

-where $E$, $P$ and $T$ refers to the total energy consumption, the power
+It is intuitively obvious that the energy consumption of the above model
+building process is mainly determined by the energy consumption for each epoch
-consumption of hardware, and the training time required for optimizing the
+and the total counts of epochs used by training the model.
+The unavoidable
-performance of the model at the desirable level, respectively.
-It is very clear
-that the unavoidable computational cost incurred by the multiple iterations
+computational cost incurred by the multiple iterations required during the
-required during the training of deep learning models is closely related to the
+training of deep learning models is closely related to the execution time of
-execution time of each iteration during the iterative process, as well as the
+each iteration during the iterative process, as well as the computational tasks
-computational tasks required for each iteration.
+required for each iteration.
+As will be discussed in the following parts, the
+exact amount of the energy is determined by the underlying hardware being used
+in the computer system.

 ## Inferencing

 Compared to the model training process, inferencing is unidirectional in
 computing the output of each layer in the neural network representation of the
-model and eventually produce the prediction results.
-The energy consumption is
+model, because only feed-forward is needed.
+The energy consumption is highly
-highly attributed to the model topology, which in turn, is determined by the use
+attributed to the model topology, which in turn, is determined by the use case
-case of the AI model.
-Compared to model training, model inferencing consumes
+of the AI model.
+Compared to model training, model inferencing consumes less
-less energy, because there is no repetitive steps for objective optimization.
+energy, because there is no repetitive steps for objective optimization.
+Still
-Still parallel computing can be applied because sometimes the inferencing part
+parallel computing can be applied because sometimes the inferencing part
 requires low latency.

 The same methodology can be applied to the energy consumption estimation for the
 model inferencing part, i.e., the total energy consumption is the multiplication